-- We will issue a public notice in local newspapers and the Belfast Gazette for two weeks and on the Council website www.fermanaghomagh.com confirming: - (i) Adoption of the Plan Strategy; and - (ii) Where to obtain copies of the Plan Strategy, the Department of the Environment's Direction and the accompanying Independent Examiner's Report; - We will make the Plan Strategy, the Department's Direction and accompanying Independent Examiner's Report available on the Council website with hard copies available upon request for a specified price; - We will write to Key Consultees and those who submitted representations to the Plan Strategy advising of the adoption of the Plan Strategy, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.
+- We will issue a public notice in local newspapers for two consecutive weeks and in the Belfast Gazette for one week and publish on the Council website www.fermanaghomagh.com, confirmation of: - (i) Adoption of the Plan Strategy; and - (ii) Where to obtain copies of the Plan Strategy, the Department of the Environment's Direction and the accompanying Independent Examiner's Report; - We will make the Plan Strategy, the Department's Direction and accompanying Independent Examiner's Report available for inspection at the Council's Connect Centres in Enniskillen and Omagh and publish on the Council's website, with hard copies available upon request for a specified price; - We will write to Key Consultees and those who submitted representations to the Plan Strategy advising of the adoption of the Plan Strategy, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.
 We will also advise them of the commencement of work on the Local Policies Plan. - We will notify all those on our community involvement database about the adopted Plan Strategy.